-A: Typically, cover letters give a bit of insight into your publication history (if any), your educational background, a short synopsis of your personal history, and the impetus for your passion for writing.
+A: Typically, cover letters give a bit of insight into your publication history (if any), your educational background, and a short synopsis of your personal history.
 Think of it as a brief author bio and what you would like posted on our site should your work be selected for publication.
 Don’t overthink it, we just want to know a little about you!
 NOTE: this is where you may include personal / identifying information.

 Q: What do you mean by “no personal / identifying information” on my submission?

-A: We read all submissions “blind,” so we do not want your name or any information about you on the actual file that you upload.
-We want to ensure all submissions are judged solely on content / craft, so we ask that you do not include this information on your uploaded document.
+A: Please do not put your name or any identifying information on the actual file that you upload.
+We want to ensure all submissions are judged solely on content/craft, so we ask that you do not include this information on your uploaded document.
 It can be listed in your cover letter as mentioned above.

 Q: My name is in the poem because it is autobiographical.
 Do I need to remove it because you say no identifying information?

 A: You do not if it is part of the poem.
 We will assume it is just the author’s artistic choice, not that it is actually the name of the author.

 Q: I submitted my poems, but I need to make revisions.
 What do I do?

 We fully understand that at times, revisions need to be made and errors corrected.
 Please message us through the MESSAGES tab in Submittable in the event you need to make changes to your submission and we will open it for editing on a case-by-case basis.
 You will be notified via email when your submission is open, and you will be allowed to make your changes and/or re-upload a new document if necessary.

 Q: Can I get feedback on my work from one of your editors?